vulook/FightClubProjectSBJS/README_EN.md

 - *SuccessUserHandler:* Custom authentication success handler that redirects users to the /fight-club page.

 #### 6. resources/templates:
 - *view-main-page.html:* The main HTML template for the user interface.
-Contains a navigation bar, a user table, and a modal window for adding, editing, and deleting users.
+It contains a navigation bar, a user table, and a modal window for adding, editing and deleting users.
 - *Navbar:* Includes navigation links and an exit option.
 Also implemented here is a ***"marquee"*** strip.
-- *Sidebar:* Shows tabs for fighter and promoter.
+- *Sidebar:* Shows tabs for fighters and promoters.
 - *Admin Panel:* Includes tabs for viewing all users and performing CRUD operations.
 - *Modal windows:* Display user details and provide for CRUD operations.
 ___